The 5 Best Questions to Include in a Pre-Recorded Video Interview

 3. Talk about your biggest success and failure with [job-related skill].
 This question is important for three reasons:

-• If a candidate can’t answer this question in detail during a first interview, they most likely don’t have the necessary skills for the job.
+If a candidate can’t answer this question in detail during a first interview, they may not have the necessary skills for the job.

 4. At our company, our core values are [insert values].
 Which one do you identify with the most and why?
 This question hits on how potential candidates will fit in with your team, and the company at large.
 It also provides insight into what candidates find most important in the workplace.